-The WPS Parent Assessment Collective has become a prominent centre in Calgary for the assessment of parents.
-It is made up of a variety of clinicians who run their own independent practices, and they offer a wide range of therapeutic services and professional consultations aside from offering assessments of parents within the collective.
-This allows for clients to be matched with clinicians who are best able to meet their needs, and to work closely with other organizations and agencies to provide the best possible service for individuals and families who are in need of help.
+Western Psychology Services has become a prominent centre in Calgary for the assessment of parents.
+It offers a wide range of assessments and professional consultations relating to parenting, and works closely with other organizations and agencies to provide the best possible service for individuals and families who are in need of help.

-Many times when children have become identified to Alberta Children’s Services, or when the courts want to gain ideas about how best to help families, the parents are asked to take part in a parent assessment.
+Many times when children have become identified to Alberta Child & Family Services, or when the courts want to gain ideas about how best to help families, the parents are asked to take part in a parent assessment.
 Parents will typically spend time meeting with an assessor to learn and discuss ways that the family can gain supports and improve the well-being of the children.

 There are several types of parent assessments:

 - Parenting Capacity Assessment - This is an assessment designed to help Child & Family Services or the courts to determine if a person is capable of being a safe and responsible care-giver for the child.
 If there are child protection problems, the assessment will make recommendations about what kinds of help can be offered to the parents to help them to become safe and responsible parents for their children.

 - Custody Evaluation - Custody and access assessments are sometimes used for parents already in the court system who have not been able to resolve their custody and access issues on their own.
 The assessor offers recommendations about a parenting plan that will serve the best interests of the children.
 These are sometimes referred to as Bilateral assessments, or Practice Note 8 assessments, or Parenting Time/Parenting Responsibilities assessments.